By Attorney, David Inabinett

 The search to find the “best” or “right” facility can be confusing and stressful.
 The challenges are compounded when a sudden health issue requires a quick decision.
 Not all long-term care facilities are created equal, and you want your loved one to have the best care possible.
 Here are some things to consider and some resources available here in North Carolina to help you make your decision:

 - North Carolina adult care facilities are licensed and inspected by the state.
 There is a star rating system based on the annual inspection results.
-You may search by county, city or facility name.
+You may search by county, city, or facility name.
 This is a good place to start but should not be the only factor in your decision.
 The search page is located at http://www.ncdhhs.gov/dhsr/acls/star/search.asp.

 - Look at Medicaid’s nursing home comparison tool located at http://medicare.gov/nursinghomecompare/search.html.
 You can choose up to three facilities to compare.
+Note: Medicare is implementing a new star rating system.
+You can find a thorough explanation of the new rating system and how to review the facilities in comparison to the current star system.

 - Check with the county Department of Social Services where the facility is located and ask them to detail the services provided and give you information about any complaints within the last three years.